SUNCAT-Center/catmap/tutorials/ase_database/README.md

 which will write a row to your db file.
 If the file is not there already, it will be created.
 The above keys are suitable for relaxed slab and adsorbate structures.
-If the structure is a clean slab, put an empty string `''` in species.
+If the structure is a clean slab, put an empty string `''` in `species`.

 ## How to import the data